stephen/litefs-backup/README.md

-# litefs-backup
+# litefs-backup (lfsb)

-A drop-in replacement backup service for the deprecated [LiteFS Cloud](https://fly.io/blog/litefs-cloud/).
+A drop-in replacement for the deprecated [LiteFS Cloud](https://fly.io/blog/litefs-cloud/) backup service.

+Lfsb will back your LiteFS cluster up to any s3-compatible storage provider.

+## Limitations
+- Lfsb does not do any authentication and assumes access across a private network.

 ## Development